 Because our iPhones, iPads and iPods touch use iOS, a mobile version of desktop OS X, you can’t run full desktop applications from Mac world.
-This is often critised, especially in cause of big 12.9-inch iPad Pro.
-Microsoft regullary points to this in it’s marketing campaign, showing that Surface tablets can run full Windows with all of it’s benefits.
+This is often criticised, especially in cause of big 12.9-inch iPad Pro.
+Microsoft regularly points to this in its marketing campaigns, showing that Surface tablets can run full Windows with all of its benefits.
 But things are gonna better, we got some close-to-desktop-class apps, like MS Office directly from Microsoft.
 It was presented too in Special Event September 2015 when introducing brand new big iPad Pro.
-And Affinity, creator of Affinity Photo and Affinity Designer, is going to port theirs great apps for iOS as desktop-class software, not like Pixelmator with it’s very light version for iOS.
+And Affinity, a creator of Affinity Photo and Affinity Designer, is going to port its great apps for iOS as a desktop-class software, not like Pixelmator with its watered-down version for iOS.
 Affinity confirmed it on Twitter.

 So that was my introducing words and how back to theme – Handoff.
 It’s generally good feature, part of platform that Apple calls Continuity.
 Just imagine to start working on iPad and after you come home, continue on your Mac and vice versa.
 You can start writing a document on iPad while outdoor and when you get home, you can continue on your desktop Mac.

-Please don’t forged, that it requires optimized software on both Mac and iDevice.
-Here is list of supported Mac apps directly from Apple:
+Please don’t forget, that it requires optimized software on both Mac and iOS device.
+Here is a list of supported Mac apps directly from Apple:

 - Phone (iOS only)

 - Pages (Mac version from version 5.5 or later and iOS version from 2.5 and later)